camronh/Lottery-Tutorial/PART2.md

   networks: {
     hardhat: {
       // Hardhat local network
-      chainId: 3, // Force the ChainID to be 3 (Ropsten) in testing
+      chainId: 5, // Force the ChainID to be 5 (Goerli) in testing
       forking: {
         // Configure the forking behavior
         url: process.env.RPC_URL, // Using the RPC_URL from the .env file